sikaeducation/react-testing-workshop/standards/build-tests-react/topics/test-organization/README.md

 })
 ```

-Both test suites are identical, but the second one is much easier to follow.
+Both test suites are the same, but the second one is much easier to follow.
 Don't be afraid of repeating yourself and avoid hasty abstractions.

 ## Within Tests